dbos-inc/dbos-docs/docs/api-reference/contexts.md

 ---

-## `OperonContext`
+## `DBOSContext`

-Many contexts inherit from `OperonContext` and share its properties and methods.   (`InitContext` and `MiddlewareContext` are exceptions, as these are applied outside the context of Operon functions.)
+Many contexts inherit from `DBOSContext` and share its properties and methods.   (`InitContext` and `MiddlewareContext` are exceptions, as these are applied outside the context of Operon functions.)

 ### Properties